avashneu/cse676project/README.md

-# CSE 676 Deep Learning project
+# Geometric Deep Learning Methods with Drug Chemistry for Drug Pair Interactions -CSE 676 Deep Learning project
 Please download the whole files as the computation is really slow for training.

 ### Step1: